 The United States Army's first helicopter division demonstrated its abilities in West Germany on Monday (20 September).

-The United States Army's first helicopter division demonstrated its abilities in West Germany on Monday (20 September).
+Background: The United States Army's first helicopter division demonstrated its abilities in West Germany on Monday (20 September).
 High ranking army officials are now pressing the government for financial priority for helicopter-borne infantry over traditional tank units.

 SYNOPSIS: The helicopter division is made up of 11,000 soldiers, and equipped with 400 helicopters.
 It was originally designed for work in the Mekong delta rice paddies during the Vietnam war.
 Monday was the first time it had been tested extensively in Europe.
 It had been based in West Germany as part of the North Atlantic Treaty Organisation exercises.